pydata/pydata-google-auth/docs/source/api.rst

 .. note::

-  Only functions and classes which are members of the ``pandas_gbq`` module are considered public.
+  Only functions and classes which are members of the ``pydata_google_auth`` module are considered public.
 Submodules and their members are considered private.

 .. autosummary::

-   read_gbq
+   default
-   to_gbq
+   get_user_credentials

-.. autofunction:: read_gbq
+.. autofunction:: default
-.. autofunction:: to_gbq
+.. autofunction:: get_user_credentials